 - Your team brings the refill to the client’s car.

-Another way to make picking up prescriptions even easier than ordering through Chewy is to ensure those refill requests are an early-morning priority for your team.
+Another way to make picking up prescriptions even easier is to ensure those refill requests are an early-morning priority for your team.
 How often have clients requested refills late at night, adding an urgent note that says they’re completely out of their pet’s essential medication?
 Rather than having a 24-hour turnaround time on prescription refills, make it a priority to fill those requests first thing in the morning, just like checking your voicemail.

 Step 3: Promote your veterinary practice’s online store